 Friday, October 22nd @ 8:00 PM

 Accidentally Hip is back this October with more Tales from the Accidental Crypt!
 A perfect pairing for all of the tricks and treats that we are navigating these days, the band puts their own tricks on everything from early swing & jazz standards to R&B, Hip Hop, and pop tunes of today.
 Led by award-winning arranger and composer, R. MacKenzie Lewis, this versatile and flexible ensemble will employ their unique stylings and distinct twists to provide a spooktacular evening of music and fun!
-From the spine-tingling sounds of guest vocalist, Christopher Joseph, to the hair-raising harangue of MacKenzie Lewis’s usual sinister suspects, bandmates David G. Maki, II (saxophones) and Billy Harrington (drums), you’ll hear such scary favorites as Thriller, Spooky, Ghostbusters, Superstition, Beetlejuice, Creep, In the Hall of the Mountain King and more!
+From the spine-tingling sounds of vocalists, Christopher Joseph & Courtney Riddle, to the hair-raising harangue of MacKenzie Lewis’s usual sinister suspects, bandmates Mike Harrington (guitar), Steve Knurek (bass) and Billy Harrington (drums), you’ll hear such scary favorites as Thriller, Spooky, Ghostbusters, Superstition, Beetlejuice, Creep, In the Hall of the Mountain King and more!

 COVID-19 Safety Policy for Indoor Concerts

 - Moving forward, all patrons and artists who wish to attend or present performances indoors at KCH must provide a valid, complete COVID-19 vaccination card OR proof of a negative COVID-19 test performed within the previous 72 hours prior to entry.
 Such proof must be presented at concert check-in, may be displayed on a smartphone OR presented as a physical copy, and must also be accompanied by a matching, valid ID for verification.**

 - Additionally, according to current CDC recommendations, masks are required for audiences inside the House and can only be removed when seated with a beverage (when available).
 When performing, artists may wear a mask, or not, at their own discretion.